Casal2/CASAL2/README.md

 CASAL2
 ====

-Integrated Stock Assessment Model (CASAL 2)
+CASAL2 is an age structured population dynamics model.
+It implements a statistical catch-at-age population dynamics, using a discrete time-step state-space model that represents a cohort-based population age structure.

-This repository is a standalone repository containing all thirdparty libraries and source code necessary to compile CASAL2 v 1.0.
+This repository is standalone containing all thirdparty libraries and source code necessary to compile CASAL2 v 1.0.
 As this is version 1.0, there is no guarantee from the developers that everything is perfect.